slowproj/slowdash/docs/DataSourcePlugin.md

     - `0`: no additional fields
     - `1`: add `x_min` and `x_max` values for each resampling point
     - `2`: add `x_err` (standard error of mean) and `x_count`
+  - `prior_data` controls whether or not to include a data point prior to the query range.
+The value can be:
+    - `0`: no prior data point
+    - `1`: add one prior data point if there is no data point in the query range
+    - `2`: always add one prior data point
   - If resampling is not supported by the data source, use `self.resample()`.